HanSunUCLA/Machine_Learning_Review/Company_Systems.md

 MKL-DNN for contraction kernel helped reducing fusedMatMul by 40%;

-**warm-up queries** reduce latency for newly deployed models (first coupled of minutes latency is very high)
+**warm-up queries** reduce latency for newly deployed models (first coupled of minutes latency is very high).

 **Inspired Shopping on Pinterest**

-help shoppers find the products to buy effortlessly and with confidence
+help shoppers find the products to buy effortlessly and with confidence;

 build new candidate sources and recommenders;